 Unavoidable visits to dentists, doctors, hospitals should be notified in advance and arrangements made for your child to be collected and returned to school.
 Children are not allowed out of school unless accompanied by a parent or guardian who should collect the child from the main Reception.

 LEAVE OF ABSENCE DURING TERM TIME

-We ask you not to take children out of school during term time unless there is no alternative.
-We understand though that due to work commitments this may be the only way you will be able to take leave as a family.
-Leave of absence forms are available from the office and we ask you to fill them in and return them at least six weeks before the planned absence.
+We ask you not to take children out of school during term time unless there are exceptional circumstances.
+Leave of absence forms are available from the office or can be downloaded from this website and we ask you to fill them in and returned to the Head teacher at least six weeks before the planned absence.
 If the number of days requested is greater than five, then we ask you to make an appointment to see the Headteacher to discuss the request.
-The Headteacher can authorise request up to ten days.
+The Headteacher can authorise a request up to ten days.
 Any requests in excess of ten days will need to be agreed by the governing body.

 EMERGENCY CONTACT FORMS

 Contact forms are taken on trips and visits and it is essential that they are up to date as there are occasions when we need to contact parents/carers.
 It is important that we are informed of any change of address telephone/mobile numbers of parent/carers and place of employment.
 To notify us immediately of any changes please ask for a form from the School office or download one from the school website.

 There should be no parking or waiting on the zigzag lines or on the other side of the road immediately opposite the entrance as congestion in this area is dangerous.

 The main school entrance paths should be used for parents and children to come down to school.
 All parents are reminded that the car park should not be used at any time.
 Children’s safety must come first!

 Please contact the police to report any road safety incidents that occur outside the school boundary.

 The school adheres to the Health & Safety Guidance relating to accessibility and have a rolling programme of improvements.